-Many festivals, like Sertoma’s 30th Annual Will McLean Music Festival March 8-10, the 42nd Annual Spring Bluegrass Festival March 20-24, May’s 10th Annual Orange Blossom Jamboree and November’s 40th Thanksgiving Bluegrass Festival are beloved calendar fixtures.
+Many festivals, like Sertoma’s Annual Will McLean Music Festival, the Annual Spring Bluegrass Festival, Annual Orange Blossom Jamboree and November’s Thanksgiving Bluegrass Festival are beloved calendar fixtures.

 By popular demand, new outdoor music events make Florida’s Adventure Coast a must-visit music mecca.
-Premiering March 15-17, Blues Bash at the Ranch is a new spring blues festival, bookending the popular season-opener in October: Camping with the Blues.
+The Blues Bash at the Ranch is a new spring blues festival, bookending the popular season-opener in October: Camping with the Blues.

 Like sun shining through newly green and flowering trees, music is in the air at other iconic spring Adventure Coast events.
-Talented performers take the stage at the new Florida Mermaid Festival March 16.
-And the Hernando Symphony performance of Pops in the Park delights visitors to Brooksville’s Art in the Park March 9-10.
+The Hernando Symphony performance of Pops in the Park delights visitors to Brooksville’s Art in the Park gathering.

-Marking 50-years since the event that started it all, the Spirit of Woodstock Festival is set for August 16-18.
+Paying homage to the event that started it all, the Spirit of Woodstock Festival is set for August.
 Expect loads of peace, love and flower power with the stellar musical line-up.

 Like a lot of people, Tim and Lori like their televisions, smartphones and iPads.
 For them and others though, there’s no equal to being present for live outdoor music events.
 Reconnecting with friends and other fans in a pretty country setting is both relaxing and energizing.